-- The size, slope, and type of roofs for new construction, and or for alterations/additions on a to contributing property structures, shall match the appearance of the existing historic building. be similar to those of the contributing structures. - Shutters shall be in character with the style and period of the building.
-Replacement shutters shall be similar to the original in size, configuration, and style, and shall fit the window openings, not to overlap on the surface of the wall. - Porch additions shall have a roof type that is either similar to the existing roof or that is in character with the style and period of the building. - Fences and walls on contributing properties within the Downtown Palm Harbor Historic District shall be limited to the following styles and materials: - a) All fences and walls shall be constructed of materials appropriate to their purpose and location and shall be compatible with the streetscape materials. - Fences and walls on all street frontages shall be constructed only of decorative open pickets, decorative metal, brick, or stamped concrete which are compatible with the streetscape design materials. - (2) No fence or wall shall be constructed of corrugated sheet metal, barbed wire, chicken wire, or similar materials. - (3) Chain link fences concealed by landscaping may be allowed along the side of property that has no street or alley frontage. - b) On all street frontages (except for frontage on an alley), walls and fences shall not exceed three feet in height, except in those instances where a higher fence is required by section 138-1286 4501(a)(5) for screening dumpsters. - c) No fence or wall shall be constructed within a public right-ofway, right-of-way easement or utility easement, unless authorized by the county. - d) No fence or wall shall enclose a water meter box or manhole, unless authorized by the county. - e) Where not specifically changed in this section, fences and walls shall otherwise comply with section 138-13364501(a)(8).
+- 4. The size, slope, and type of roofs for new construction, and for alterations/additions on a contributing property shall match the appearance of the existing historic building. - Shutters shall be in character with the style and period of the building.
+Replacement shutters shall be similar to the original in size, configuration, and style, and shall fit the window openings, not to overlap on the surface of the wall. - 6.
+Porch additions shall have a roof type that is either similar to the existing roof or that is in character with the style and period of the building. - 7.
+Fences and walls on contributing properties within the Downtown Palm Harbor Historic District shall be limited to the following styles and materials: - a) All fences and walls shall be constructed of materials appropriate to their purpose and location and shall be compatible with the streetscape materials. - Fences and walls on all street frontages shall be constructed only of decorative open pickets, decorative metal, brick, or stamped concrete which are compatible with the streetscape design materials. - (2) No fence or wall shall be constructed of corrugated sheet metal, barbed wire, chicken wire, or similar materials. - (3) Chain link fences concealed by landscaping may be allowed along the side of property that has no street or alley frontage. - b) On all street frontages (except for frontage on an alley), walls and fences shall not exceed three feet in height, except in those instances where a higher fence is required by section 138-4501(a)(5) for screening dumpsters. - c) No fence or wall shall be constructed within a public right-ofway, right-of-way easement or utility easement, unless authorized by the county. - d) No fence or wall shall enclose a water meter box or manhole, unless authorized by the county.

-- 8. Historically, building, trim, and roof colors have not been a major defining component of the district.
+- e) Where not specifically changed in this section, fences and walls shall otherwise comply with section 138-4501(a)(8). - 8.
+Historically, building, trim, and roof colors have not been a major defining component of the district.
 Choice of colors should complement and enhance the character of the district.
 For new construction and noncontributing structures, specific color choice is left to the discretion of the property owner.
 For contributing structures, the general criteria for evaluating certificate of appropriateness as cited in subsection (a)(6) of this section shall be followed. - 9.
 On-street or alley parking should be maintained.
 Historical parking patterns should be followed in site-plan requirements for new construction. - b.
-Contributing structures properties.
+Contributing properties.
 Any proposed exterior alteration, demolition, relocation, reconstruction, excavation or new construction associated with a contributing property in the Downtown Palm Harbor Historic District shall comply with the certificate of appropriateness procedures and requirements outlined in this chapter using the general criteria outlined in Sec.
-146-7(a)(6) of this chapter along with any additional standards and guidelines adopted by the County specific to this district. - If windows and doors in contributing structures are determined to be unrepairable, they shall be replaced with new windows and/or doors matching the size, spacing, and where possible, materials of the originals.
-The use of materials other than the original materials shall be considered by the historic preservation board or county staff on a caseby-case basis. - Porches and porch features that are in good condition or repairable, and which are in character with the style and period of the building, shall be retained.
-Porches and porch features shall be repaired so they match the existing in materials, size and configuration. - cb.
-Noncontributing structures properties.
-Any proposed exterior alteration, demolition, relocation, reconstruction, excavation or new construction associated with a noncontributing property in the Downtown Palm Harbor Historic District shall comply with the Development Design Standards for the Downtown Palm Harbor Form-Based Code as outlined in Chapter 138, Article XII. - Where possible and appropriate, alterations and additions to noncontributing structures shall be similar to the major features, details and materials found in the contributing structures.
-Alterations and additions shall not introduce false historical architectural features not found in the district. - 2.
-Where possible and appropriate, when renovating an existing noncontributing structure, new or replacement windows and/or doors shall be similar to the size, spacing, materials and general rhythm of the windows and/or doors found in the contributing structures.
+146-7(a)(6) of this chapter along with any additional standards and guidelines adopted by the County specific to this district. c.
+Noncontributing properties.
+Any proposed exterior alteration, demolition, relocation, reconstruction, excavation or new construction associated with a noncontributing property in the Downtown Palm Harbor Historic District shall comply with the Development Design Standards for the Downtown Palm Harbor Form-Based Code as outlined in Chapter 138, Article XII.